swiftlang/swift-evolution/proposals/0168-multi-line-string-literals.md

 * Escaping newlines to remove them from the content string.
 * Indentation stripping similar to what is specified here.
 * Some work on newline normalization.
+* Tests similar to the ones in the "gallery" below.

 It does not include:

-* Thorough tests of the tripled string literal syntax.
-* Detailed diagnostics with fix-its for indentation mistakes.
+* Detailed indentation diagnostics with fix-its.
 * Specific diagnostics work for runaway tripled string literals.
-* Updating other clients of the tokenizer (IDE, Syntax, etc.) to fully understand tripled string literals.
+* Updates to other clients of the tokenizer (IDE, Syntax, etc.) so they fully understand tripled string literals.

 In our prototype, we were able to implement this feature solely by modifying the lexer; not even the parser, let alone upstream components like type checking, code generation, or the